Saveria Chemotti: Biography

-She deals with Italian and European romanticism, fiction of the second half of the nineteenth and early twentieth centuries, culture and gender, as well as women's literature and authors, such as Ugo Foscolo, Antonio Gramsci, Tonino Guerra, and Giuseppe Berto.
+She deals with Italian and European romanticism, the fiction of the second half of the nineteenth and early twentieth centuries, culture and gender, as well as women's literature and authors, such as Ugo Foscolo, Antonio Gramsci, Tonino Guerra, and Giuseppe Berto.

 Chemotti contributed to the reprint of the magazine, Argomenti (Arnaldo Forni Editore) and in 2011, she collaborated with the journalist Paolo Coltro on his collection of articles.

 She edited the posthumous publication of some works by Antonietta Giacomelli (such as Vigilie and Sulla breccia) and Romano Pascutto (such as Il praetore delle baracche, La lodola morning, and Il viaggio).
 In 2013, Chemotti coordinated the cycle of lessons entitled, La Schola del Bo.
 La ricerca e l’esperienza culturale a disposizione della città (English: The Schola del Bo.
 Research and cultural experience available to the city) at the University of Padua.

 Her work, La passione di una figlia ingrata (English: The Passion of an Ungrateful Daughter) (2014) was a finalist in the Narrative section of the Giovanni Comisso Literary Prize, 2015.